datanav/docs/technical/tripletex-powerofficego.rst

      - "string"

-Tripletex Contact to PowerOfficeGo Customers person
+Tripletex Contact to Powerofficego Customers person
 ---------------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Contact and a PowerOfficeGo Customers person must be established.
+Before any synchronization can take place, a link between a Tripletex Contact and a Powerofficego Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a Tripletex Contact if it is connected to a Tripletex Order, Invoice, or Orderline that is synchronized into PowerOfficeGo.
+A new Powerofficego Customers person will be created from a Tripletex Contact if it is connected to a Tripletex Order, Invoice, or Orderline that is synchronized into Powerofficego.

-Once a link between a Tripletex Contact and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Contact and a Powerofficego Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Contact and a PowerOfficeGo Customers person:
+The following properties are synchronized between a Tripletex Contact and a Powerofficego Customers person:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - PowerOfficeGo Customers person Property
+     - Powerofficego Customers person Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type
    * - email
      - EmailAddress
      - "string"